Wareham Village station: Previous service

 The Cape Cod Railroad was completed from Middleborough to Wareham in January 1848, with later extensions to Buzzards Bay and onto Cape Cod itself.
 Stations were located at a number of locations in Wareham: Tremont (West Wareham) at the junction with the Fairhaven Branch at Pierceville Road, South Wareham (Burbanks) at Station Road, Parker Mills at Elm Street, Wareham on Main Street at Centre Street, Tempest Knob at Indian Neck Road, and Onset (known by a variety of names) at Depot Street.
 The line was taken over by the Old Colony Railroad in 1872, which itself became part of the New Haven Railroad system in 1893.
 The New Haven built a new station in 1900.

-The station was a stop for daily trains to Boston (e.g., Cranberry, Buttermilk Bay, Sand Dune), as well as a stop for all the New Haven's long distance trains on its Cape Codder New York - Cape Cod circuit.
+The station was a stop for daily trains to Boston (e.g., Cranberry, Buttermilk Bay, Sand Dune), as well as a stop for all the New Haven's long distance trains on its Cape Codder New York–Cape Cod service.
 Regular commuter and mainline service to Wareham lasted until 1959, with brief summer service revivals in the early 1960s.
 The 1900-built station was torn down in 1965.

 A new Wareham station was built by the town of Wareham in 1985, consisting of an open air shelter and a set of restrooms.
 The station was served by Amtrak's Cape Codder from 1986 to 1996, and the Cape Cod & Hyannis Railroad from 1984 to 1988.